 You can contact us by calling 302-854-0240; editorial email firstname.lastname@example.org; or advertising email email@example.com

-HOY en Delaware has received several recognition, among others, the 2022 José Martí Publishing Gold Award for Editorial in Spanish in Denver, CO; the 2004 Community Service Award by the Latin American Community Center (LACC); the 2013 José Martí Publishing Gold Award for Outstanding Newspaper (Less than weekly) by the National Association of Hispanic Publications (NAHP) in Anaheim, CA.; the 2013 Certificate of Appreciation for Commitment to Community Service by Springfield College, School of Human Services in Wilmington, DE; the 2014 Community Impact Awards – Behind the Scene by Nuestras Raices DE during the Hispanic Festival in Wilmington, DE and the 2014 DCRAC Board of Directors’ Award.
+HOY en Delaware has received several recognition, among others, the 2022 José Martí Publishing Gold Award for Editorial in Spanish in Denver, CO; the 2004 Community Service Award by the Latin American Community Center (LACC); the 2013 José Martí Publishing Gold Award for Outstanding Newspaper (Less than weekly) by the National Association of Hispanic Publications (NAHP) in Anaheim, CA; the 2013 Certificate of Appreciation for Commitment to Community Service by Springfield College, School of Human Services in Wilmington, DE; the 2014 Community Impact Awards – Behind the Scenes by Nuestras Raices DE during the Hispanic Festival in Wilmington, DE; and, the 2014 DCRAC Board of Directors’ Award.

-HOY en Delaware belongs to the Delaware Press Association, the Mid-Atlantic Hispanic Chamber of Commerce, the National Association of Hispanic Publications and the Georgetown Chamber of Commerce and the Delaware Press Association.
+HOY en Delaware is a member of the National Association of Hispanic Publications (NAHP), the Greater Georgetown Chamber of Commerce and the Delaware Press Association.

-In recognition of the economic power of multicultural businesses, DiversityBusiness.com, the nations’ leading multicultural internet site, recently named HOY en Delaware LLC as one of the ‘Top 50 diversity-owned businesses in the state of Delaware (Div50).’
-(April 9, 2007)
+In recognition of the economic power of multicultural businesses, www.diversitybusiness.com, the nations’ leading multicultural internet site, named HOY en Delaware LLC as one of the ‘Top 50 diversity-owned businesses in the state of Delaware (Div50).’
+(April 7, 2007).